pippim/pippim.github.io/index.md

 type your information into markdown files.

 GitHub Pages is free.
-Change your website from a MAC, a PC running Windows or Linux, and even from your cell phone.
+Change your website from a MAC, a PC running Windows or Linux, and even a smart phone.

 ## **TL;DR**